-The Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities aims to contribute meaningfully and constructively to social transformation and nation-building.
+The Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities aims to contribute to social transformation and nation-building.
 Its mission is to promote and develop peace, friendship, humanity, tolerance and national unity among linguistic communities.
 To achieve this, the commission:

-- is a channel of communication between the State and communities - monitors compliance by the State and civil society - mediates in intercommunity conflict situations and facilitates harmonious co-existence - facilitates the development of programmes that foster sensitivity, respect and understanding for cultural, religious and linguistic diversity - lobbies government departments and legislative authorities to identify and recommends amending, repealing or enacting laws undermining or supporting those rights, respectively.
+- is a channel of communication between the State and communities - monitors compliance by the State and civil society - mediates in intercommunity conflict situations and facilitates harmonious co-existence - facilitates the development of programmes that foster sensitivity, respect for and understanding of cultural, religious and linguistic diversity - lobbies government departments and legislative authorities to identify laws undermining or supporting those rights, and recommends the repeal of laws that undermine those rights and the enactment of laws that support them.